SlexAxton/yepnope.js/README.markdown

 ##License##

 All of the yepnope specific code is under the WTFPL license.
 However, LABjs is subject to it's own license (currently BSD or MIT)

+##Thanks##

+Kyle Simpson - He is the creator of LABjs of which is fantastic.
+All of the _actual_ loading in yepnope uses LABjs under the covers, so that's all him.

+Paul Irish - Thanks or whatever.